 Regular training on environmental law requirements and SIZA environmental standards are essential, especially with SIZA membership growing at a fast pace and where new members are concerned.
 With SIZA Environmental being considered new, it is important that members receive training on all aspects (SAQ’s, Standards and Audits) of the Environmental Module, as this will give producers enough information about what to expect.
 In 2018 the main focus of the workshops was to create awareness of the program and to assist the producers to better understand the Environmental Standard and how to complete the Self-Assessment Questionnaire.

 For 2019, SIZA Environmental Workshops will be rolled out on base (farm worker) and producer level.
 Base level training will be provided to farm workers about the basics of environmental stewardship and for the producers the focus will be more on the implementation of the SIZA Environmental Standard and what is being recognised as good practices across the following four cornerstones of the Environmental Standard:

-The following main objectives for SIZA and the Second-party verification have been identified:
+The following main objectives for the SIZA environmental programme have been identified: